Reasoning Hijacking: The Fragility of Reasoning Alignment in Large Language Models: Related Work

 \subsection{Reasoning Alignment and Vulnerability}

 To enhance performance on complex reasoning tasks, major models such as GPT \cite{openai2024gpt4technicalreport}, DeepSeek \cite{deepseekai2025}, Qwen \cite{yang2025qwen3}, Gemma \cite{team2025gemma}, and Mistral \cite{jiang2023mistral7b} are trained using extensive Chain-of-Thought (CoT) \cite{wei2023chain} data and RLHF \cite{ouyang2022training}.
 While this improves their ability to solve multi-step problems, it introduces a side effect known as unfaithful reasoning \cite{turpin2023languagemodelsdontsay}.
 Studies show that aligned models often generate post-hoc rationalizations to agree with the user's perceived bias or authoritative hints found in the context.
 For example, if a user subtly implies an incorrect answer is true, the model may hallucinate a logical path to support that conclusion to be ``helpful'' \cite{chen2025helpfulness, malmqvist2024sycophancy, sharma2025understanding}.
+Prior evidence also suggests that correct outputs do not necessarily imply faithful intermediate reasoning processes \cite{tang-etal-2021-multi}.

+As large reasoning models continue to evolve, securing their reasoning processes has emerged as a critical challenge \cite{wang2025safety}.
+Recent literature extensively explores vulnerabilities within these reasoning mechanisms, though primarily focusing on safety alignment jailbreaks.
+For instance, In-Context Representation Hijacking \cite{yona2025context} circumvents safety filters by manipulating underlying semantic representations via deceptive context.
+Similarly, other works propose sophisticated jailbreaks that directly exploit the chain-of-thought process to induce policy violations and generate harmful content \cite{yao2025mousetrap, kuo2025h}.
+Beyond inference-time jailbreaks, white-box attacks like ShadowCoT \cite{zhao2025shadowcot} demonstrate that adversarial reasoning pathways can be implanted into the model as stealthy backdoors during the training phase.

+While these prior works focus on bypassing safety guardrails or require access to model parameters and training data, they leave a critical gap regarding black-box IPI attacks that manipulate the core decision logic of a benign task.
 Our proposed Reasoning Hijacking exploits this ``alignment tax''.
 By presenting malicious criteria as helpful context or authoritative rules, attackers can co-opt the model's reasoning capability to subvert its judgment, a vulnerability that remains largely unaddressed by current alignment efforts.